-Of course, part of this focused teamwork is the idea of leadership, which is also central to Yale’s MBA.
-At Yale SOM they look at developing leadership in four dimensions: individual, which involves developing skills and knowledge, but also understanding your own strengths and limitations and ways to persuade and influence others; working in, and leading, teams; seeing an organization as a whole, rather than broken down by geography or function; and being aware of global challenges like inequality and climate change.
+Of course, leadership is also central to this MBA.
+At Yale SOM, they look at developing leadership in four dimensions: individual, which involves developing skills and knowledge, but also understanding your own strengths and limitations and ways to persuade and influence others; working in, and leading, teams; seeing an organization as a whole, rather than broken down by geography or function; and being aware of global challenges such as inequality and climate change.

 MBA Program Consideration Set:

 Note: MBA Program Consideration Set: If you believe you’re a close match to this school–based on your GMAT and GPA scores, your age and work experience, you should look at these other competitive full-time MBA programs as well.
 We list them by stretch, match, and safety.
 These options are presented on the basis of brand image and ranking status as a general guideline.